antimof/UxPlay/README.txt

     replaces unmaintained 32-bit-only OpenMax used by RPiPlay.
 Fixes to the v4l2 plugin that allow it to work with UxPlay on RPi are now in the GStreamer development branch, and will appear in the upcoming GStreamer-1.22 release.
-A (partial) backport (as
+A backport (package
-    `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`) has already appeared in
+    `gstreamer1.0-plugins-good-1.18.4-2+deb11u1+rpt1`) has already
-    RPi OS updates.
-Until the full update appears, or for other distributions, you can find [patching instructions for GStreamer](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
+    appeared in RPi OS (Bullseye); for it to work with uxplay 1.56 or later, you may need to use the `-bt709` option.
+For other distributions without the backport, you can find [patching instructions for
+    GStreamer](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
     in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki) for
     GStreamer 1.18.4 and later.